The linchpin of everything.

 The dynamic wheel bearing (DynRaL from german: Dynamisches Radlager) developed by me is a unique feature.
 The function can be divided into three components:

-Usually the pressure of the melody strings is regulated by means of two adjusting screws in the legs of the
+Usually the pressure is regulated by adjusting screws in the legs or by paper shims in the notches.

 - Dynamic Playing

-The side effect of this string adjusting system enables a dynamic playing style.
+The side effect of this string pressure system enables a dynamic playing style.

 (also known from other manufacturers)

-By skillful handling of the knob, it is possible to release the wheel from the
+How to: By skillful handling of the knob, it is possible to release the wheel from the melody strings while

-As an additional function, the DynRaL offers the possibility to set the amount of force required to play dynamically as desired and even to deactivate it without interupting the string pressure function.
+As an additional function, set the amount of force as desired to play dynamically and even deactivate it without interupting the string pressure function.

 Pegbox